 Breast cancer in men is a rare disease.
 Less than 1% of all breast cancers occur in men.
-In 2013, about 2,240 men were diagnosed with the disease.
+In 2014, about 2,360 men are expected to be diagnosed with the disease.
 For men, the lifetime risk of being diagnosed with breast cancer is about 1 in 1,000.

 You may be thinking: Men don't have breasts, so how can they get breast cancer?
 The truth is that boys and girls, men and women all have breast tissue.
 The various hormones in girls' and women's bodies stimulate the breast tissue to grow into full breasts.
 Boys' and men's bodies normally don't make much of the breast-stimulating hormones.
 As a result, their breast tissue usually stays flat and small.
 Still, you may have seen boys and men with medium-sized or big breasts.
 Usually these breasts are just mounds of fat.
 But sometimes men can develop real breast gland tissue because they take certain medicines or have abnormal hormone levels.

 Because breast cancer in men is rare, few cases are available to study.
 Most studies of men with breast cancer are very small.
 But when a number of these small studies are grouped together, we can learn more from them.